The Bankruptcy Means Test: How to Know If You Qualify for Chapter 7

 If your income is above the median, you're not disqualified, you just move to the second part of the test, where the more detailed calculation happens.

-Step two: the disposable income calculation
+How does the disposable income calculation work?

 For above-median filers, the second part asks a more refined question: after your allowed necessary expenses, do you have enough disposable income left to repay a meaningful chunk of your debt?
 If not, you can still file Chapter 7 despite being above median.